Feeling Out of Control Around Food? Here’s Why

 Before someone @’s me for being “too deep,” the active pursuit of weight loss never exists in isolation in a world where thinness is coded for success, attraction, health, and so much more, and where straight-sized people enjoy access to things (e.g. travel, clothing options, theatre seating, restaurant booths, etc) that higher-weight people don’t.
 If we were in a ring competing against lions, tigers, and bears for our lives, no one would say, “You care too much about surviving.
 I’m just doing this for myself.”

 This entire process is amplified for trauma survivors.
 While dieting leads most people to feel out of control around food, it’s even more challenging for people with highly dysregulated nervous systems.
-Because diets “work” for very limited periods, intense feelings of being out of control often surface when food stops working to contain everything happening inside.
+Because diets “work” for minimal periods, intense feelings of being out of control often surface when food stops working to contain everything happening inside.

-Today I’m rolling out 7 reasons you might feel out of control around food, why control isn’t the answer, and what you can do instead.
+Today I’m rolling out seven reasons you might feel out of control around food, why control isn’t the answer, and what you can do instead.
 And if you want help in shifting your relationship with food for good, I am actively accepting a few new clients.
 You can book your complimentary call by clicking here

 Reasons You Feel Out of Control Around Food